dingers-music/dingers-music.github.io/_posts/2019-04-13-lookin-playboi-carti.md

 Making clear his disdain for the gentlemen around him, Carti issues a cautionary tale to choose one’s friends carefully to the backdrop of an oscillating, reverbing synth.
-Carti’s lyrics, using less unique words than a Dr. Seuss novel, complement the trance-inducing instrumental.
+Carti’s lyrics, using fewer unique words than a Dr. Seuss novel, complement the trance-inducing instrumental.
 In fact, *Lookin* blurs the line between a Soundcloud classic and spiritual meditative music meant to elevate the human condition.